-I'm going on a beach holiday in a few days, and I got it in my head to make myself some lip balm that'll protect me from the sun.
+I got it in my head before a beach holiday to make myself some lip balm that’ll protect me from the sun.
 Had I made this before?
 No I had not.
 I think the uncertainty of it is much of what made me determined to do it.

-(I mean, I've made plain-old lip balm before, so it's not like I went into this totally cold.
-But I did wing it quite a bit, all the same.)
+I’ve made plain-old lip balm before, so it’s not like I went into this totally cold.
+But I did wing it quite a bit, all the same.

 First snag?
 The titanium dioxide I have is water-soluble, not oil-soluble.
 I was going to use only a teensy weensy bit of it, but I didn’t want it to go all screwy on me so instead of using both it and zinc oxide for a sun-protection dynamic duo, I used only zinc oxide.
 Honestly, I don’t think this made a lick of difference to the lip balm, but I thought I’d mention it.

 Why these white powders, you ask?
 Well.
 There’s a reason all the super-natural sunscreens for kids use them: they’re effective, and they aren’t harsh chemicals that might irritate skin.

 Only thing is, as I’m sure you’ve noticed at parks or summer camps with kids whose parents hate “chemicals”: pasty, pasty kids.
 The sunscreen makes skin look a ghastly white no matter the wearer’s skin tone.

 Which is why this lip balm is tinted.
 If I didn’t add colour, the balm would be a pure, opaque white, and it would make my lips look like a clown’s foundation.

 So I used that white as a base, and added iron oxide and carmine dye to bring it back to some kind of natural colour – even, depending on your opinion, to a lovely shade of blush.